MicrosoftDocs/Viva/Viva/goals/viva-goals-analytics.md

 Because tags apply to OKRs, only metrics that have a context of OKRs get updated.
 The following metrics won't be affected by tag filter: Total users, Total teams, Monthly active users.

-To learn more about how to create and use tags, visit: [Viva Goals Tags](tags.md)
+To learn more about how to create and use tags, visit [Viva Goals Tags](tags.md)

 :::image type="content" source="../media/goals/analytics-images/10-tag-filter.png" alt-text="Screenshot of filtering tabs." lightbox="../media/goals/analytics-images/10-tag-filter.png":::